Everything you might want to know about the UK's trade with the EU

 Other EU countries sell more to us than we sell to them

-EU figures suggest goods and services exported from the rest of the EU to the UK could have valued up to £390 billion in 2015—higher than the £290 billion in the UK data.
+EU figures suggest goods and services exported from the rest of the EU to the UK could have valued up to £394 billion in 2016 (using the 2016 average exchange rate)—higher than the £315 billion in the UK data.
 Either way, the rest of the EU as a whole sells more to us than we sell to it, and that’s the case for the majority of EU countries.

 Within that overall picture, there’s a lot of variation in the trade that each individual country does with us.
-Germany has the biggest trade deficit with us— in 2015 it sold about £25 billion more to us than we sold to it, according to the latest UK data.
+We have our biggest trade deficit with Germany— in 2017 it sold about £21 billion more to us than we sold to it, according to the latest UK data.

 8% of EU exports go to the UK is one possible estimate

 Whether the 8% is correct depends on how you treat exports between EU countries.
 Looked at another way, you can get 18%.

 The UK is the EU’s second largest single export market for goods

 It’s been claimed in the past that the UK is the EU’s largest single export market for goods.

 This used to be the case if you treated the UK as if it were not in the EU and focus on EU goods exports to non-EU countries.
-In the last year it has changed so that the USA is now very slightly ahead.
-Using the latest figures for 2016 16% of EU goods exports went to the UK, compared to 17% going to the USA.
+In 2016 it changed so that the USA was very slightly ahead.
+Using the latest figures for 2017 slightly more EU goods exports went to the USA than to the UK, and about 16% of total EU goods exports went to each.

 If you’re counting EU countries too then Germany receives the largest amount of goods exports from other EU countries.